-Utilizing a podcast as part of your content strategy is something our team at Gaffin Creative is pretty familiar with, but creating that much content can be time consuming—that’s why I knew I had to bring in the queen of batching and content marketing!
-My dear friend, Amanda Warfield, joined me in this valuable conversation to share about the importance of batching and how you can get started if you’re looking to implement it into your content marketing strategy!
+Utilizing a podcast as part of your content strategy is something our team at Gaffin Creative is pretty familiar with, but creating that much content can be time-consuming—that’s why I knew I had to bring in the queen of batching and content marketing!
+My dear friend, Amanda Warfield, joined me in this valuable conversation to share the importance of batching and how you can get started if you’re looking to implement it into your content marketing strategy!

 Clocking In with Haylee Gaffin is produced and brought to you by Gaffin Creative, a podcast production company for creative entrepreneurs.
 Learn more about our services at Gaffincreative.com, plus you’ll also find resources, show notes, and more for the Clocking In Podcast.